qianyupeng1010/labreport3/index.md

 atorvastatin 80 mg or placebo once daily [ 5 ] .
 ```

-but if we put 'less -s technical/biomed/1468-6708-3-3.txt` into the terminal, this part of the output would be:<br>
+but if we put `less -s technical/biomed/1468-6708-3-3.txt` into the terminal, this part of the output would be:<br>
 ```
 The Myocardial Ischemia Reduction with Aggressive Cholesterol Lowering (MIRACL) trial set out to answer this question.